IRAN – Yazd

 Incident of the Mubahalah.
 In the Hijri year 10 (AD 631/32) a Christian envoy from Najran (now in southern Saudi Arabia) came to Muhammad to argue which of the two parties erred in its doctrine concerning Jesus (ʿĪsā).
 After likening Jesus’ miraculous birth to Adam’s (ʾĀdam) creation —who was born to neither a mother nor a father — and when the Christians did not accept the Islamic doctrine about Jesus, Muhammad was instructed to call them to Mubahalah where each party should ask God to destroy the false party and their families.
 Sunni historians mention Muhammad, Fatimah, Hasan and Husayn as the participants, and some agree with the Shi’i tradition that Ali was among them.

 Life under the Umayyads.
-Mu’awiyah, who was the governor of the Syrian region under Caliph Uthman ibn Affan, had refused Ali’s demands for allegiance, and had long been in conflict with him.
+Mu’awiyah, who was the governor of the Syrian region under Caliph Uthman ibn Affan, had refused Ali’s demands for allegiance and had long conflicted with him.
 After Ali was assassinated and people gave allegiance to Hasan, Mu’awiyah prepared to fight with him.
 The battle led to inconclusive skirmishes between the armies of Hassan and Mu’awiyah.
 To avoid the agonies of the civil war, Hasan signed a treaty with Mu’awiyah, according to which Mu’awiyah would not name a successor during his reign, and let the Islamic community (ummah) choose his successor.

-In the nine-year period between Hasan’s abdication in 41/660 and his death in 49/669, Hasan and Husayn retreated to Medina, trying to keep aloof from political involvement for or against Muawiyah.
+In the nine years between Hasan’s abdication in 41/660 and his death in 49/669, Hasan and Husayn retreated to Medina, trying to keep aloof from political involvement for or against Muawiyah.

 Iraqis turned to Hasan’s younger brother, Husayn, concerning an uprising, Husayn instructed them to wait as long as Muawiyah was alive due to Hasan’s peace treaty with him.
 Later on, however, and before his death, Muawiyah named his son Yazid as his successor.